 Medical Editor: John P. Cunha, DO, FACOEP

-Opana (oxymorphone hydrochloride) is used to treat moderate to severe pain.
-The extended-release form of this medication is for around-the-clock treatment of pain.
-It is a narcotic pain reliever.
-This medication is available in generic form.
-Common side effects include nausea, vomiting, fever, constipation, increased sweating, lightheadedness, dizziness, or drowsiness.
+Opana (oxymorphone hydrochloride) is a narcotic pain reliever used to treat moderate to severe pain.
+The extended-release form of Opana is for around-the-clock treatment of pain.
+Opana is available in generic form.
+Common side effects of Opana include:

 Our Opana (oxymorphone hydrochloride) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Easy-to-read and understand detailed drug information and pill images for the patient or caregiver from Cerner Multum.

 Opana in Detail - Patient Information: Side Effects

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Stop using oxymorphone and call your doctor at once if you have a serious side effect such as: